aoirint/CollectCruiserItemCompany/README.md

 # CollectCruiserItemCompany

-A Lethal Company mod that collects items inside the cruiser into the ship floor on the Company and in some limited situations.
+A Lethal Company mod that collects items on the cruiser into the ship floor on the Company and in some limited situations.

 - [User guide](./assets/README.md)